masonBruce/ACM-Tutorial/README.md

 ```

 #### canEditRowAt
-- Since we want the user to be able to remove rows in the table, we want to set editting to true
+- Since we want the user to be able to remove rows in the table, we want to set editing to true

 ```swift
 func tableView(_ tableView: UITableView, canEditRowAt indexPath: IndexPath) -> Bool {